shivank-dvlpr/android-ctfs/README.md

 # android-ctfs
-Capture the Flag Apps for Android
+Collection of Capture the Flag Apps for Android

+Intended Vulnerable Android Applications List on which you can Pentest and learn about android App Vulnerabilities